Disruptions will keep being an issue. The question is, are you prepared for the next?

 Keep your supply chain in sync with the strategy

-- It is very important that you truly understand your value chain and define a business strategy that matches your supply chain capabilities.
+- Understand your value chain: It is very important that you truly understand your value chain and define a business strategy that matches your supply chain capabilities.
 A detailed supply chain network model and a target operating model will help you in achieving this.

-- Supply chains evolve organically by a sequence of decisions.
+- Keep track: Supply chains evolve organically by a sequence of decisions.
 Keeping the optimal track requires periodical assessment of your performance.

-- Think beyond (short term) cost cutting.
-Sustainability and global supply chain disruptions are there to stay.
+- Think beyond cost cutting: Sustainability and global supply chain disruptions are there to stay.
 In the long term, cost cutting leaves your supply chain vulnerable and inevitably leads to more costs.
 A resilient supply chain will mitigate these risks.

 Embed resilience into strategic supply chain development

-- Develop a digital model of your supply chain.
+- Test strategies: Develop a digital model of your supply chain.
 A so called ‘digital twin’ provides you the ‘sandbox’ to test any strategy to detect unexpected impact or seize opportunities when they arise.

 Create a data-driven culture

-- A data-driven culture is an essential part of your digitalization journey.
+- Create a data-driven culture: A data-driven culture is an essential part of your digitalization journey.

-- Data is the new gold.
+- Take advantage of data: Data is the new gold.
 Use it for making better decisions on all levels.

 - Use a fit for purpose level of modelling; when details matter: cascade down in the planning hierarchy.